-Here the first perceptions of power and grandeur begin to awaken in our minds.
-The noble river is seen hurrying on towards its final leap; and, as we stand upon the bridge looking down upon the gushing flood of water, that seems as if it would sweep away our frail standingground and hurl us over the dread precipice whose rounded edge is but a few wards further down, we begin, though feelily as yet, to realize the immensity of this farfamed cataract.
-This is the finest point of view from which to observe the Rapids above the Falls.
+The Village of the Falls, through which you pass, lies on the east side of the river, in the immediate vicinity of the grand cataract, 22 miles by rail from the town of Buffalo on Lake Erie, and 300 by rail from Albany.
+Being a fashionable place of resort during summer and autumn,-at which seasons there are crowds of visitors to the renowned Falls,-it possesses several excellent hotels, the chief of which are the Cataract House and International Hotel.
+Two miles farther down the river is the Monteagle Hotel, near the Suspension Bridge.
+But we are too near the Falls to linger here.
+Pushing forward down the street leading between the two hotels just mentioned, we come into full view of the river at the point where it is spanned by the whose rounded edge is but a few yards farther down, we begin, though feebly as yet, to realize the immensity of this far-famed cataract.
+This is the finest point of view from which to observe the rapids above the Falls.
 The fall of the river from the head of the rapids (a mile above the Falls) to the edge of the precipice is nearly 60 feet; and the tumultuous madness of the waters, hurling and foaming in wayward billows and breakers down this descent, as if fretting with impatience, is a fine contrast to the uniform magnificent sweep with which at length they gush into the thundering flood below.

-THE RAPIDS ABOVE THE PALLS.
+SUSPENSION BRIDGE ABOVE THE RAPIDS.